 - ODW obtained additional information about the food-grade mineral oil used in the raw water pumps and is seeking information about wire coatings in the pump wire stators that had electrical issues.
 No identified compounds were components of the oil.

-- An additional sample collection from intake wet wells that have been isolated since pump issues were identified has been scheduled for Monday, September 9.
+- An additional sample collection from intake wet wells, which had been isolated since the second pump failure on August 24, was scheduled for Monday, September 9.

 - DEQ coordinated sample analysis with the Texas lab for samples collected from the September 5 sampling event.